-Alternatively, if the database administrator has created an empty database by running the Db-Script.exe utility, the user running the Configuration wizard must be the owner of the database.

-Additionally, this user must have the View any definition permission.
-This permission is set by the database administrator when the empty database is created.
+Alternatively, if the database administrator has provided an empty database, the user running the Configuration wizard must be the owner of the database.
+Also, the user must have the View any definition permission (set by the database administrator when the empty database is created).